Infinage/cpp-experiments/json-parser/README.md

 make
 ```

-This will produce two executables in the `build/` directory:
+This will produce three executables in the `build/` directory:
 - `build/validate-json.out`
+- `build/create-json.out`
-- `build/example-document.out`
+- `build/manipulate-json.out`

 ## Running the JSON Validator